RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

     snakemake --use-conda -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 10 --latency-wait 60

+This will start the workflow locally.

+•	``--use-conda``: instruct snakemake to download tool dependencies from conda.
+•	``-s``: specifies the Snakefile to be used.
+•	``--configfile``: specifies the config file to be used.
+•	``--directory``: specifies your current path.
-This command will tell snakemake that conda should be used to download the required dependencies. *-j* sets the maximum number of cores snakemake is allowed to use. *--latency-wait* ensures that snakemake waits for files that might not be available directly due to file-system latencies.
+•	``-j``: specifies the maximum number of cores snakemake is allowed to use.
+•	``--latency-wait``: specifies how long (in seconds) snakemake will wait for filesystem latencies until declaring a file to be missing.

 Run Snakemake in a cluster environment
 **************************************

 Use the following steps if you are executing the workflow via a queuing system.
-Edit the configuration file *cluster.yaml* according to your queuing system setup and cluster hardware.
+Edit the configuration file ``<cluster>.yaml`` according to your queuing system setup and cluster hardware.

 Navigate to the project folder on your cluster system.
 Start the workflow from this folder by running (The following system call shows the usage with Grid Engine.):

 .. code-block:: bash

-    snakemake --use-conda -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 20 --cluster-config HRIBO/templates/sge-cluster.yaml
+    snakemake --use-conda -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 20 --cluster-config HRIBO/sge.yaml

-.. note:: Ensure that you use an appropriate *cluster.yaml* for your cluster system.
-We provide one for *SGE* and *TORQUE* based systems.
+.. note:: Ensure that you use an appropriate ``<cluster>.yaml`` for your cluster system.
+We provide one for ``SGE`` and ``TORQUE`` based systems.

 Example: Run Snakemake in a cluster environment
 ***********************************************